vgl-hub/ismtools/README.md

 # ismtools
-A tool to analyze in silico genome maps
+A tool for in silico genome maps